Overview 2023

 Credit Points: 12.5

-Photography 1 will introduce you to the medium of photography.
+Photography 1 will introduce you to the medium of black and white photography.
 Directed by staff and technicians, in the context of a studio/workshop/tutorial curriculum, you will be introduced to traditional techniques, new technologies and approaches to contemporary practice.
-Study of this unit…
+Study…

 Credit Points: 12.5

-Painting is a vital and exciting medium that continues to fascinate artists and audiences.
-This unit is suited to students interested in contemporary art and who wish to learn the foundations of painting practice.
-By undertaking this unit, you will…
+Painting is a dynamic art form that continues to captivate both artists and audiences alike.
+This course is tailored to students with a keen interest in contemporary art and a desire to acquire the fundamental principles of painting.
+By engaging…

 Credit Points: 12.5